-Reporting on the latest developments in the construction sector for over 24 years, TU has covered how ClevAir, a smart building automation system from Smart Plants, transformed buildings of large Swedish furniture retailer into smart ones.
+Reporting on the latest developments in the construction sector for over 24 years, TU has covered how ClevAir, a smart building automation system, transformed buildings of large Swedish furniture retailer into smart ones.
 Inspired by their article, we created the following post to explain a bit further the technology of a smart building and how a simple solution can transform the ordinary building into the smart one.

 The Changing Building Industry

 The technology used to be a sector within a company.
 In today’s fast-evolving environment, successful organizations understand that technology must be a part of the operation’s bedrock, informing, shaping and monitoring every decision.

 The building industry has undergone an unprecedented transformation injecting technology to the forefront in planning, development, and investment, and the credit goes to the Internet of Things (IoT).

 The future belongs to construction with smart building technology: sensor networks that can control temperature, monitor power, and water consumption, track sustainability performance in real-time, and much more.

 Technology has also changed the way buildings are managed.
 The latest building management system (BMS) protects investment and creates an optimal first impression.
 In the simplest terms, smart BMS provides deep insights into the real-time performance of assets, predicts potential issues, employs a predictive approach, and delivers significant data to act on.
 New design tools, technical solutions, and evolving ecosystems have driven the transition to Smart Buildings.

 ClevAir is making a significant impact in this space from smart building automation system management and predictive maintenance of heating, ventilation, and air conditioning, (HVAC) and other building aspects to ensure overall security and safety.